clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 ## The waveform and spectogram

-Now we'll have a look at some human vocalizations.\footnote{These soundfiles originate from a study by \cite{Mampe2009}, in which they found that newborn's cries are influenced by their native language.
+Now we'll have a look at some human vocalisations.\footnote{These soundfiles originate from a study by \cite{Mampe2009}, in which they found that newborn's cries are influenced by their native language.
 Have a look at the paper if you're interested!}

 \begin{itemize}
 \action Load the files \file{french-baby.wav} and \file{german-baby.wav} into Praat objects and listen to both files.